br0kend/react/scripts/release-manager/Readme.md

   1. `GitHub token? (needs "repo" privs)`
     Follow [these instructions](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) to generate a GitHub token.
 Make sure to put a checkmark for `repo` privileges.
 Don’t share it with anyone!

-  2. `Location of local React checkout?`
+  2. `Location of local Reacc checkout?`
-    Enter the local path to your React working copy.
-For example, it is `~/projects/react` on my machine.
+    Enter the local path to your Reacc working copy.
+For example, it is `~/projects/reacc` on my machine.

-Now you should be all set for releasing React on this machine!
+Now you should be all set for releasing Reacc on this machine!

 ## Before You Do Anything Else

-You should have two separate React checkouts by now:
+You should have two separate Reacc checkouts by now:

 * **The Release Manager copy.** The previous section described how to set it up.
 You will only use this checkout for *running* the Release Manager.
 Run `git checkout master` and `git pull` to ensure it is up-to-date.

-* **Your working copy of React.** The Release Manager will operate on it, and you will fix any merge conflicts inside of it.
+* **Your working copy of Reacc.** The Release Manager will operate on it, and you will fix any merge conflicts inside of it.
 This should be the folder path you specified when you ran `init` in the previous section.
 Run `git checkout master` and `git pull` to ensure it is up-to-date.

 Both clones clean and up-to-date?
 If you aren’t already running it, run the Release Manager CLI:

 ```
-cd react-release-manager/scripts/release-manager
+cd reacc-release-manager/scripts/release-manager
 ./cli.js
 ```